jatkinson1000/AoC-2023/README.md

   - Extracting numbers from more mangled strings and processing
 - Day 3 :sparkles: :sparkles:
   - Extracting numbers based on adjacent symbols.
     This one was hard.
-The approach and code is disgusting could be significantly improved.
+The approach and code is disgusting and could be significantly improved.
+- Day 4 :sparkles: :sparkles:
+  - Recursion.
+    This could probably be done more efficiently with fewer repeated checks with a little thought.